 HOPELINE UK - Children and Young People under the age of 35 who are experiencing thoughts of suicide

-Please see our self-care guide for advice with coping and improving with your mental health.
+Please see our self-care guide for advice on coping and improving your mental health.

 - Take time-out- practice yoga, listen to music, meditate, read or learn relaxation techniques